 Here’s another game that can be availed by PC players.
 Ace of Spades is claimed to be an amalgamation of bits plucked right out from games like Minecraft and Team Fortress.
 Besides just building fortresses and other constructions, you can also destroy structures erected by foes and in turn, have them plunge to their death.

 There are huge maps that include vast expanses of land that are littered with tunnels, rivers, and lakes.
 Being a fast-paced shooter of sorts, the game allows you to wield realistic rifles, SMGs, and shotguns.
 Other attributes here include digging trenches through the terrain, CTF or Territory Control game modes and a dynamic lighting system.
 What’s more, up to 32 players can battle it out at one go.

 4 – Junk Jack

-Our games like Terraria list aren’t just limited to the PC.
+Our list isn’t just limited to the PC.
 No, it extends far beyond the circuit city and forays directly onto the portable platform.
-Junk Jack noted to be an 2D sandbox game where you can build your own home, explore the world around you and defend against evil monsters.
+Junk Jack noted to be a 2D sandbox game where you can build your own home, explore the world around you and defend against evil monsters.
 There are also hidden secrets and over 800 treasures to unearth along the way.
 You can further employ the intuitive device controls to interact with everything and exploit the advanced farming system that comes complete 30 different plant types.

 5 – Brick-Force